 Horse racing is one of the most popular and exciting sports for punters to place their bets on.
-But how can you ensure you place winning horse racing bets in 2019?
+But how can you ensure you place winning horse racing bets?

-In this article, we’re going to look at a number of tips, tricks and strategies you can use to help increase the profitability of your horse racing betting in 2019 and beyond.
+In this article, we’re going to look at a number of tips, tricks and strategies you can use to help increase the profitability of your horse racing betting.

 Let’s dive right in.